Federal Inventory of Landscapes and Natural Monuments

-The Federal Inventory of Landscapes and Natural Monuments (Bundesinventar der Landschaften und Naturdenkmäler von nationaler Bedeutung) in Switzerland aims to protect landscapes of national importance.
+The Federal Inventory of Landscapes and Natural Monuments (Bundesinventar der Landschaften und Naturdenkmäler von nationaler Bedeutung, Inventaire fédéral des paysages, sites et monuments naturels d'importance nationale, or IFP) in Switzerland aims to protect landscapes of national importance.
 The inventory is part of a 1977 Ordinance of the Swiss Federal Council implementing the Federal Law on the Protection of Nature and Cultural Heritage.

 The sites are of three types: